hyperhq/hyperstart/README.md

     > ./configure --with-vbox
     > make

-Note: This will need you to input your password to mount pseudo vbox image.

 Then you can find `hyper-vbox-bootimage.iso` in build directory, booting from this iso will bring you to the hyper world.